 In August of 2019, Bob and his fellow Fruitcakes participated in the Hotter N’ Hell Hundred, one of the nation’s oldest and largest cycling events.
 With over 13,000 riders from across the globe converging in Wichita Falls, Texas for four days of intense riding, we knew Bob would have some stories to tell.

 Collin Street Bakery (CSB): Thanks for joining us, Bob.
 To start, can you share a little about your full-time work?

 Bob Kingman (BK): Absolutely.
 I'm a general surgeon operating here in Corsicana, Texas.
 I went to medical school at Southwestern, trained at Parkland Memorial Hospital, and then moved down here to Corsicana just after completing my residency.
 I joined a practice with a guy who started a big clinic here in the community.

-BK: Well, shortly after I moved to town I picked up riding.
+BK: Well, shortly after I moved to town, I picked up riding.
 Then I took a little time off and just recently started up again.
-I ride now with a group of guys which kinda just came together by word of mouth.
+I ride now with a group of guys who kinda just came together by word of mouth.
 We’re an odd assortment of people from around the Corsicana community.
 We definitely have a lot of fun.

 CSB: Wow!
 Love that.
 Bob and Hayden are great guys.
 We’re glad they took your quirky request and made it a reality.

 BK: We are big fans of those two, and many other friends we’ve made at the bakery.

 CSB: And every year, you and the Fruitcakes participate in this wild 100-mile ride?!

 BK: Yes.
 We always ride in the Hotter’N Hell - a 100-mile bike race that takes place in the dead heat of summer.
 Last year I think thirteen individuals from Corsicana participated and we all wore our Collin Street logoed jerseys.
 You know, it's amazing how many cyclers we pass who comment on those jerseys and on the Bakery.